sensei-chat/sensei/README.md

       limit: 20
   ```
   - default: the default mode enables "all_answered" mode with 'export' set as False and 'limit' set to 30, since no steps are defined.
 - interaction_style: this indicates how the user simulator should carry out the conversation.
-There are 7 options in this update
+There are 7 options:
   - long phrase: the user will use very long phrases to write any query.
   - change your mind: the user will change its mind eventually.
 Useful in conversations when the user has to
                       provide information, such as toppings on a pizza, an appointment date...
   - change language: the user will change the language in the middle of a conversation.
 This should be defined as a list
                      of languages inside the parameter, as shown in the example above.
-  - make spelling mistakes: the user will make typos and spelling mistakes during the conversation
+  - make spelling mistakes: the user will make typos and spelling mistakes during the conversation.
   - single question: the user makes only one query per interaction from "goals" field.
   - all questions: the user asks everything inside the "goals" field in one interaction.
-  - random: this options allows to create a list inside of it with any of the interaction styles mentioned above.
+  - random: this options allows creating a list inside of it with any of the interaction styles mentioned above.
 Then, it selects a random amount of interaction styles to apply to the conversation.
 Here's an example on how to apply this interaction style:
     ```
     interaction_style: